Tegumi

 Tegumi (手組) or Mutō (無刀) is a traditional form of wrestling from Okinawa.

 According to Shōshin Nagamine, in his "Tales of Okinawa's Great Masters", there are no accurate historical documents surrounding the origins of grappling in Okinawa.
-It seems that tegumi evolved from a primitive form of grappling self-defense, which was constantly being adapted and enhanced as it was exposed to outside influences.
+It seems that tegumi evolved from an indigenous form of grappling self-defense, which was constantly being adapted and enhanced as it was exposed to outside influences.

 It is believed by some, Nagamine included, that tegumi was probably the original form of fighting in Okinawa and, after incorporating striking and kicking techniques imported from China, became the progenitor of Te, which is the foundation of modern karate.